US and Mexico make deal to ease Venezuela migration

 It has seen people desperate to improve their lives walking thousands of miles along dangerous routes to try to reach the US-Mexico border, where they then try to enter illegally or claim asylum.

-Under the new humanitarian deal, which is effective immediately, the 24,000 eligible Venezuelan migrants will be allowed to access the US by air, and stay for up to two years.
+Under the new deal, which is effective immediately, the 24,000 eligible Venezuelan migrants - a tiny fraction of those who have fled - will be allowed to access the US by air, and stay for up to two years.

 They must still be in Venezuela, and not have made the trek to the US-Mexico border, the US Department of Homeland Security said in a statement.